MariaaAT/magasinstatistikk/README.md

 # Water and Energy in Norway
-ADD A PICTURE/VIDEO SELECTING THE DIFFERENT SELECTBOXES/CHECKBOX AND MOVING THE HOVER LABEL **WATER FILLING CAPACITY PLOTS**
-**ELECTRICITY PRICES PLOT**
+ADD GIF

 ## Project's Overview

-*"Water and energy are linked"* as many authors in different bibliographies affirm.
+*"Water and energy are linked"* in ways as many authors in different bibliographies affirm.
 This link is even more "visible" in Norway, where hydropower is the primary energy source in this country (give a value).
 Therefore, due to my interest in the environmental field and Data Analysis I created this project using the Python libraries StreamLit and plotly to visualise **interactive plots** of:
   1. The water filling capacity of lakes in the five regions of Norway (i.e., Oslo, Kristiansand, Trondheim, Tromsø and Bergen) over the years.
   2. The last year's water filling capacity of lakes compared with historical values.
   3. Electricity prices from the current and next day.

+### Data Acquisition

+The water filling capacity data was obtained from the [NVE's API](http://api.nve.no/doc/magasinstatistikk/), whereas the energy prices data from the [Hvakosterstrommen API](https://www.hvakosterstrommen.no/strompris-api).
+An API key wasn't required to get the values.

 ## Installation

-This runs in any operatining system and can be installed via `pip` directly from GitHub
+This runs in any operating system and can be installed via `pip` directly from GitHub.

 ```
 $ pip install git+https://github.com/MariaaAT/magasinstatistikk.git
 ```

+When installing StreamLit, pyarrow didn't compile.
+I installed the precompiled version of StreamLit instead.

 ## For developers
-### Water Filling Capactity
+### Water Filling Capacity

-There are two different functions to plotting in `magasinstatistikk_pyplot.py`.
+There are two different functions to plotting in `magasinstatistikk_plotly.py`.

 The function `filling_capacity` will plot the water filling capacity from the different regions of Norway over the years.